katagaki/DJDXPEAK/Training/README.md

 Why split it up?

 * The detector only has to *find* boxes, not read them.
-22 classes × ~150 training images is comfortably in YOLO's wheelhouse.
+22 classes × ~180 training images is comfortably in YOLO's wheelhouse.
 * OCR is solved well by Apple Vision; piggybacking saves us from training a digit reader on tiny stylised IIDX fonts.
+The OCR runs through a tiny Swift helper (`scripts/ocr_helper.swift`) that is compiled once and cached at `.cache/ocr_helper`, so each image is ~0.2 s instead of a fresh `swiftc` compile every call.
 * The rank and clear-type glyphs are highly stylised, so a small dedicated classifier on tight crops beats OCR on them.